 Once we get to know the scripting, we always use scripting to create automated tests.
 Remember, you must know programming if you want to do test automation.
 On the other hand, don’t be dis-hearted if you don’t know programming.
-Because like any other task, the programming can also be learned with practice and dedication.
+Just like any other task, programming can also be learned with practice and dedication.

 Please learn to programme, don’t run away from it.
 It will make you an amazing tester.

 I hope this article would have helped you to clear some concepts related to test automation.

 We have covered a high level of various types of automation testing, with various ways to classify.

 - Automation based on Type of testing (Functional or non-functional).

 - Automation based on the Phase of testing (Unit, API or UI).

 - Automation based on the various types of tests (Multiple testing types).